Vols projected for Tennessee bowl game

 - Oops!Something went wrong.Please try again later.

-Kickoff is slated for 7:30 p.m.
-EDT and SEC Network will televise the matchup.

-Tennessee has wins against Bowling Green, Tennessee Tech, at Missouri and South Carolina, while suffering defeats to Pittsburgh and at Florida in 2021.
+Tennessee has wins against Bowling Green, Tennessee Tech, at Missouri and South Carolina, while suffering defeats to Pittsburgh, at Florida and Ole Miss in 2021.

-Following Week 6, College Football News released its bowl projections.
-The Vols are projected to play Wisconsin in the TransPerfect Music City Bowl in Nashville, Tennessee.
+Following Week 7, College Football News released its bowl projections.
+The Vols are projected to play Minnesota in the TransPerfect Music City Bowl in Nashville, Tennessee.

 2021 Tennessee Vols’ football schedule